SeaQL/seaql.github.io/SeaORM/docs/06-relation/06-custom-join-condition.md

 ## Custom Join

-Last but not least, custom join conditions can be defined at the point you construct the join expression.
-Overriding condition relation can also be done in custom join on the fly.
+Lastly, custom join conditions can be defined at the point you construct the join expression.

 ```rust
 assert_eq!(